Google scholar profile

 - In 2015, she was inaugurated as a member of the Netherlands Royal Academy of Arts and Sciences (KNAW).

-- Prof. Dekker is co-organizer of the Dutch Replication Meeting that takes place bi-annually since 2018.
+- Prof. Dekker is co-organizer of the Dutch Replication Meeting (2018).

 - Prof. Dekker has also been a member of the Council of Professors of the TU Delft, which advises the board of the university concerning professorial appointments and other matters.